 However, this is a hardly recent phenomenon.
-It first appeared in Europe in as early as the 1900s and in North America in the 1920s.
+It first appeared in Europe as early as the 1900s and in North America in the 1920s.
 Since then, optimal space and land utilization have remained its objectives.

 The earliest reference of the automated parking system, as we know it today, was found in 1905 at the Garage Rue de Ponthieu.
-The structure consisted of a lift in the center to move up cars one or two levels, wherein attendants on each floor would park them.
+The structure consisted of a lift in the centre to move up cars one or two levels, wherein attendants on each floor would park them.
 It thus comprised many elements of the modern automated car parking system.

 In the 1920s, a Ferris wheel-like APS called the ‘Paternoster system’ was built to park eight cars in the space of two cars.
 The structure soon became popular because it was land-efficient and easy to operate.
 The Nash Motor Company built the first glass-walled version of this system for the Chicago Century of Progress Exhibition in 1933.
 It was the precursor to the more recent Smart Car Towers in Europe.

-While Washington D.C. saw its first ever driver-less parking garage in 1951, it faced frequent mechanical problems and long waiting times for patrons to retrieve their cars.
+While Washington D.C. saw its first-ever driver-less parking garage in 1951, it faced frequent mechanical problems and long waiting times for patrons to retrieve their cars.
 The demand for APS thus declined in the USA due to these problems and took a while to take off.

 An early Automated Parking Garage

 However, APS continued a steady increase in other parts of the world, such as Korea, Japan and parts of Europe.
 Technically advanced automated parking systems were installed in Europe, Asia, Central America and Japan.
 Its most enthusiastic adoption was seen in Japan.